blazium-engine/blazium-docs/tutorials/platform/consoles.rst

 - `Sickhead Games <https://www.sickhead.com>`_ offers console porting to Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S for Godot games.
 - `W4 Games <https://www.w4games.com/>`_ offers console ports for Nintendo Switch, Xbox Series X/S, and Playstation 5 for you to port your game yourself.

-If your company offers porting, or porting *and* publishing services for Godot games, feel free to
+If your company offers porting, or porting *and* publishing services for Blazium games, feel free to
 `contact the Godot Foundation <https://godot.foundation/#contact>`_ to add your company to the list above.